fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 }
 ```

-In this file are saved all credentials with respective fields.
-It should be located into project directory or user home directory as priority use file that is in project directory.
+In this file, all credentials are saved with their corresponding fields.
+It should be located in the project directory or user home directory as a priority use file that is in the project directory.

 ## AddCredential task

-This task adds a new credential into credentials.dat located in user home directory.
-There are two ways to add credentials one is by console another one is by parameters.
+This task adds a new credential into credentials.dat that is located in the user home directory.
+There are two ways to add credentials: One is by console and the other one is by parameters.

 ###  By console

-You are able to add credentials encrypted and credentials decrypted.
-If you want to add a credential encrypted you should put option ***y*** in option: ***Encrypt credential(y/n, by default is encrypted):***
+You are able to add encrypted and decrypted credentials.
+If you want to add an encrypted credential, you should put the ***y*** option in the option: ***Encrypt credential(y/n, by default is encrypted):***

 To add a new credential you should write the next command:

 	$ gradle addCredential

 ### By parameters
-When you add credential by parameters it is encrypted by default.
-To add a new credential by parameter you should use the next parameters:
+When you add a credential by parameters, it is encrypted by default.
+To add a new credential by parameter, you should use the following parameters:

 	 -Pid is id of credential
 	 -Pusername is your account